CourseraK2/coursera-notes-2/ariely-irrationality-apr-2013/src/chapters/Readings.md

 # Readings

-Where relevant, a "page count" is provided  after the link.
-This page count reflects my digital copy of the referenced article or paper.
-In the case of an online article (e.g., New York Times), it reflects the length of a "printable" PDF created for that article.
-The page count serves only to provide an indication of the length of time (and potential complexity) of the associated article.
-In certain cases where the article was comprehensive (e.g., 25+ pages), the notes will likely reflect a high-level take-away message obtained by a quick-scan of the article.
-When time permits, I hope to create more comprehensive summaries for all.
+Page counts are provided after each link **in bold** and are indicative of the page-counts in my copies of those papers.
+For online articles (e.g., New York Times) the page-count is for a "printable PDF" of the article.
+My notes are likely to be more comprehensive for shorter articles (< 10 pages) which I would have had more time to read in full, with longer articles meriting only a brief summary based on a quick scan-pass of the document.

 ****